Woody Woodpecker (2017 film): Plot

 At the town's Firefly Festival, Tommy and Jill's drummer Lyle comes down with food poisoning, prompting Woody to take over using a homemade drum kit.
 The performance is a success, and Lance is delighted to hear that Woody gave Tommy support.
 Concluding that having humans around again isn't a bad thing, Woody heads back to the investment home and carves a mural above the fireplace.
-However, as he signs his name into the carving, he accidentally hits exposed wiring, which causes a house fire.
+As he signs his name into the carving, however, he accidentally hits exposed wiring, which causes a house fire.
 Horrified by his mistake, he flies back to his tree.
-Angered, Lance calls Nate and Ottis, who cut down his tree and tase him unconscious.
+Angered, Lance calls Nate and Otis, who cut down his tree and tase him unconscious.
 As they leave, Tommy castigates his father for his actions and runs away.
 He then forms a plan to rescue Woody and heads to the Grimes' brothers old barn with Jill and Lyle, as the brothers try to sell Woody at an online black market auction.
-Lance finds the mural that Woody had created.
-Realizing the fire was an accident, he enlists Samantha's help and they set out to find both Tommy and Woody, but the entire gang is captured by the brothers.
+While sifting through the house's wreckage, Lance finds the charred mural that Woody had created.
+Realizing that the fire was an accident, he enlists Samantha's help and they set out to find both Tommy and Woody, but the entire gang is captured by the brothers.
 As Nate aims a tranquilizer on Woody, Lance tilts his cage towards Woody's and frees him.
 After attacking the brothers, Woody chases them as they attempt to flee to the Canada border.
-He carves a hole in the middle of the bridge, and the brothers fall into the river below, where they later are stopped by the police, and having been fed up with Woody's antics, willfully turn themselves in with Woody saying that it's their turn to live in a cage.
+He carves a hole in the middle of the bridge, and the brothers fall into the river below, where they later are stopped by the police, and having been fed up with Woody's antics, willfully turn themselves in with Woody saying that it is their turn to live in a cage.

 Later, Lance apologizes to Woody for not knowing that the house fire was an accident and therefore replaces Woody's cut-down tree with a birdhouse.
 Woody accepts both the gift and the gang as his surrogate family.